JackTan25/HybridSearch2026/python/infinity_sdk/README.md

 ## 🌟 Key Features

-Infinity comes with high performance, flexibility, ease-of-use, and many features designed to address the challenges facing the next-generation AI applications:
+hybridsearch comes with high performance, flexibility, ease-of-use, and many features designed to address the challenges facing the next-generation AI applications:

 ### 🚀 Incredibly fast